venicegeo/pzsvc-exec/README.md

 LocalOnly: Boolean.
 If true, this pzsvc-exec instance will only accept connections from localhost.
 Intended as an additional security measure when using a local takworker

 LogAudit: Boolean.
-If true, produces autit logs.
+If true, pzsvc-exec will produce audit logs.
 If false, does not produce audit logs.
+Audit logs are useful as an added security feature, if you can manage them properly, but add significant bulk to the log outputs.

+ExtRetryOn202: Boolean.
+If true, pzsvc-exec will respond to HTTP Code 202 responses on external file downloads by waiting a minute and trying again, for up to an hour.
+This is offered as a way to enable dealings with systems like Planetlabs, where files must be activated before they are made available.

+DocURL: string.
+Specifies a URL to provide to autoregistration and to the /documentation REST endpoint.
+This URL shoudl point to some sort of online documentation about this pzsvc-exec instance.

 ## Service Endpoints